 - From the Help menu, choose Troubleshooting Information.

 If you’re unable to access the Help menu, type about:support in your address bar to bring up the Troubleshooting information page.

-- Click the “Reset Firefox” button in the upper-right corner of the “Troubleshooting Information” page.
+- Click the “Refresh Firefox” button in the upper-right corner of the “Troubleshooting Information” page.

-- To continue, click on the “Reset Firefox” button in the new confirmation window that opens.
+- To continue, click on the “Refresh Firefox” button in the new confirmation window that opens.